-Georgia Piedmont Technical College 2020-2021 General Catalog Page 2 CDL Learners Permit obtained as t the expense of the applicant.

-- DOT Physical and drug test obtained at the expense of the applicant. - Seven (7) year Motor Vehicle Report (MVR) with less than 6 points.
+- CDL Learners Permit obtained at the expense of the applicant. - DOT Physical and drug test obtained at the expense of the applicant. - Seven (7) year Motor Vehicle Report (MVR) with less than 6 points.

 Electrical Lineworker Apprentice program (ELA)

 All applicants must meet the same entry requirements as students with Regular Admission status; however, the ELA program has additional admission requirements which may include the following: Current Georgia Driver's License.